ionic-team/ionic-docs/src/content/pro/builds/environments.md

 ## Custom Environments

-In addition to the [default environment](#default-environment), it's easy to create and manage custom sets of key/value pairs to further customize builds on Ionic Pro.
+In addition to the [default environment](#default-environment), it's easy to create and manage custom sets of key/value pairs to further customize builds on Ionic Appflow.
 To get started with custom environments, open the app you wish to work on and navigate in the sidebar to **Automate -> Environments**, then click **New Environment** on the top right.
 You should see a form like this:

 <img src="/docs/assets/img/pro/ss-environments-create.png" class="browser" />